ibm-cloud-docs/vpc/pps-delete.md

 1. Revoke accounts associated with any active VPE gateways.
 For more information, see [Updating and deleting an account policy](/docs/vpc?topic=vpc-pps-update-account&interface=ui){: external}.

-   Customer gets notified that their account is denied and the VPE gateway goes to `failed` state.
+   Customer gets notified that their account is denied and the VPE gateway changes to `failed` state.
    {: note}

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.